Claire Lee Chennault

-Claire Lee Chennault (September 6, 1893 – July 27, 1958) was an American military aviator best known for his leadership of the "Flying Tigers" and the Chinese Air Force in World War II.
+Claire Lee Chennault (September 6, 1893 – July 27, 1958) was an American military aviator best known for his leadership of the "Flying Tigers" and the Chinese Nationalist Air Force in World War II.

 Chennault was a fierce advocate of "pursuit" or fighter-interceptor aircraft during the 1930s when the United States Army Air Corps was focused primarily on high-altitude bombardment.
 Chennault retired from the United States Army in 1937, and went to work as an aviation adviser and trainer in China.

 Starting in early 1941, Chennault commanded the 1st American Volunteer Group (nicknamed Flying Tigers).
 He headed both the volunteer group and the uniformed U.S. Army Air Forces units that replaced it in 1942.
 He feuded constantly with General Joseph Stilwell, the U.S. Army commander in China, and helped China's Generalissimo Chiang Kai-shek to convince President Roosevelt to remove Stilwell in 1944.
 The China-Burma-India theater was strategically essential in order to fix many vital elements of the Imperial Japanese Army on the Chinese mainland to limit their use against Allied forces advancing towards Japan in the two Pacific campaigns.

 Early life

 Chennault is generally said to have been born in Commerce, Texas, on September 6, 1893, although there is no documentary proof of his birthdate or place of birth.
 For most of his life, he gave 1890 as his birth year, but his widow corrected that to 1893 after his death.
 His parents were John Stonewall Jackson Chennault and Jessie (née Lee) Chennault.
-His surname is of French origin; the French pronunciation is "Shen-OH", but his family pronounced it "Shen-AWLT".
+His surname is of French origin; the French pronunciation is "Shen-OH", but his family, being Americanized, pronounced it "Shen-AWLT".

-He grew up in the Louisiana towns of Gilbert and Waterproof.
+Chennault grew up in the Louisiana towns of Gilbert and Waterproof.
 He began misrepresenting his year of birth as either 1889 or 1890, possibly because he was too young to attend college after he graduated from high school and so his father added three years to his age.
 His mother died of tuberculosis in 1901 and he was raised by his aunt, Louise Chase, along with his brother and her sons.

 Early military career

 Chennault attended Louisiana State University between 1909 and 1910, having given his birth month as June in order to meet their requirement that enrolling students be aged 16 "at nearest birthday", and underwent ROTC training.
 He and his wife, Nell, moved to West Carroll Parish where he served as principal of Kilbourne School from 1913 to 1915.
 At the onset of World War I, he graduated from Officers' School at Fort Benjamin Harrison in Indiana, and was transferred to the Aviation Division of the Army Signal Corps on November 27, 1917.
 He learned to fly in the Army Air Service during World War I. Following the war he graduated from pursuit pilot training at Ellington Field, Texas, on April 23, 1922, and remained in the service after it became the Air Corps in 1926.
-Chennault became the Chief of Pursuit Section at Air Corps Tactical School in the 1930s.
+After graduating from the Air Corps Tactical School in 1931, Chennault became Chief of the Pursuit Section at the Tactical School.